dusk-a-stone-throw/my_nvim_config/README.md

 **Warning**: if you want to center text at the same time with the word mode, run `:WordModeEnable` first, then `:WordModeCenter`. *(some highlight troubles)*
 ### Customization
 #### Dashboard
-You can change Dashboard start ascii-art, see [this collection](https://github.com/glepnir/dashboard-nvim/wiki/Ascii-Header-Text).
+You can change Dashboard start ASCII-art, see [this collection](https://github.com/glepnir/dashboard-nvim/wiki/Ascii-Header-Text).
 Or make [your own header](https://xflea.github.io/nv-dashboard-header-maker/).
 Great thanks to [glepnir](https://github.com/glepnir) and [xflea](https://github.com/xflea) for that.